Determinacy in Discrete-Bidding Infinite-Duration Games

-We proceed to the case of ties and describe three types of tie-breaking mechanisms. \begin{itemize} \item {\bf Transducer-based:} A {\em transducer} is $T = \zug{\Sigma, Q, q_0, \Delta, \Gamma}$, where $\Sigma$ is a set of letters, $Q$ is a set of states, $q_0 \in Q$ is an initial state, $\Delta: Q \times \Sigma \rightarrow Q$ is a deterministic transition function, and $\Gamma: Q \rightarrow \set{1,2}$ is a labeling of the states.
+We proceed to the case of ties, i.e., when $b_1 = b_2$, and describe three types of tie-breaking mechanisms. \begin{description} \item[Transducer-based] A {\em transducer} is $T = \zug{\Sigma, Q, q_0, \Delta, \Gamma}$, where $\Sigma$ is a set of letters, $Q$ is a set of states, $q_0 \in Q$ is an initial state, $\Delta: Q \times \Sigma \rightarrow Q$ is a partial deterministic function, and $\Gamma: Q \rightarrow \set{1,2}$ is a labeling of the states.
 Intuitively, $T$ is run in parallel to the bidding game and its state is updated according to the outcomes of the biddings.
 Whenever a tie occurs and $T$ is in state $s \in Q$, the winner of the bidding is $\Gamma(s)$.
 The information according to which tie-breaking is determined is represented by the alphabet of $T$.
-In general, the information can include the vertex on which the token is located and the result of the previous bidding, i.e., the winner, whether or not a tie occurred, and the winning bid, thus $\Sigma = V \times \set{1,2} \times \set{\bot, \top} \times \Nat$. \item {\bf Random-based:} A tie is resolved by choosing the winner uniformly at random. \item {\bf Advantage-based:} Exactly one player holds the {\em advantage}.
+In general, the information can include the vertex on which the token is located and the result of the previous bidding, i.e., the winner, whether or not a tie occurred, and the winning bid, thus $\Sigma = V \times \set{1,2} \times \set{\bot, \top} \times \Nat$. \item [Random-based] A tie is resolved by choosing the winner uniformly at random. \item [Advantage-based] Exactly one player holds the {\em advantage}.
 Suppose \PLi holds the advantage and a tie occurs.
 Then \PLi chooses who wins the bidding.